 Expanded Address Capacity

 IPv6 was designed to accommodate the ever-increasing demands for IP addresses, which, due to their binary nature, remain a finite resource.
 As a result, one of the fundamental differences between IPv4 and IPv6 is address capacity.
 The newest version of the Internet Protocol supports more than 340 undecillion addresses, representing a marked improvement from IPv4’s capacity of approximately 4.3 billion addresses.
+It’s hard to visualize the size of the IPv6 address space, so we created a visualization to help you understand.

 Another crucial difference between IPv4 and IPv6 centers on the technology and practices associated with network configuration.
 Dynamic Host Configuration Protocol, commonly known as DHCP, is the standard system used when a device or machine seeks online access via a Local Area Network.
 In one common example of DHCP used in the IPv4 network, a DHCP server in the form of a router manages IP information for a home-based LAN; a PC seeking Internet access must then request IP data from the router which allocates and tracks the information in a limited DHCP table.